cfengine/documentation/guide/latest-release/supported-platforms.markdown

 ## Hub/Host compatibility ##

-An upgrade path from previous versions is available from 3.6.1.
+An upgrade path from previous versions is available.

-Some data will not be available from older hosts, and the policy you serve needs to take into account hosts with different versions.
+Some data will not be available from hosts on version 3.5.x or older, and the policy you serve needs to take into account hosts with different versions.

 ## Future platform support ##